 - Updated Package Insert Leaflet (for example, see PIL for Epilim 100mg tablets.
 PILs for other formulations can be found by searching Epilim at on the HPRA site)

 - Pack sizes have been made smaller to stop the practice of dispensing Epilim in plastic bags.
 The medication should be made available in its original packaging with the package insert leaflet included.

 - Patient information cards should be attached to these boxes.

 - Pharmacists also must follow further clear guidelines from the PSI (Pharmacy Regulator) regarding the dispencing of valproate.

 - HSE Valproate page

 - Contact your local Epilepsy Ireland office

-- If you took Epilim during a previous pregnancy and are concerned about your child, please get in touch with OACS Ireland (Organisation for AntiConvulsant Syndrome) or visit their Facebook Group
+- If you took Epilim during a previous pregnancy and are concerned about your child, please get in touch with OACS Ireland (Organisation for AntiConvulsant Syndrome) or visit their Facebook Group or public Facebook page

 - Contact your prescriber or your Hospital Epilepsy Helpline service